 Easily grown in average, dry to medium, well-drained soils in full sun to part shade.
 Tolerates poor, dry soils and light shade, but performs best in full sun.
 May be grown from seed and may self-seed in the garden.
 This species is primarily clump-forming and does not spread aggressively as do some of the other goldenrod species and hybrids.

-Sweet goldenrod is easily identified by its anise-scented leaves.
+Solidago odora, commonly called sweet goldenrod, is easily identified by its anise-scented leaves.
 It is native to dry, sandy, open woods in the eastern U.S. In Missouri, it typically occurs in open woods, thickets, ravine slopes and bluff bases in the southeastern part of the state (Steyermark).
 Plants typically rise to 2-4’ tall on smooth or downy stems clad with dark green leaves (to 4” long) that are lance-shaped, sessile, parallel-veined, untoothed and marked with translucent dots.
 When bruised, its leaves smell like anise.
 Leaves may be used in teas.
 Branched, plume-like clusters of yellow, daisy-like flowers bloom in August-September.
 Flowers appear in rows on the upper sides (one-sided) of the plume branching.
 Foliage of this plant has been used in the past in herbal medicines for treatment of a variety of problems including wounds, ulcers, urinary disorders, flatulence and as a stimulant.
 Goldenrods are attractive to bees and butterflies.
 Goldenrods have been wrongfully accused of causing hay fever which is actually an allergic reaction to wind-borne pollen from other plants such as ragweed.
 This species is also commonly called anise-scented goldenrod or fragrant goldenrod.

 No serious insect or disease problems.
 Rust may occur.
 Watch for powdery mildew and leaf spot.